 On behalf of the Meredith Hall staff and student organization, the RX Club, hello and welcome.
-We are pleased to know that you are interested in residence hall accommodations at Purdue University.
+We are pleased to know you are interested in residence hall accommodations at Purdue University.
 Meredith Hall houses approximately 620 undergraduate students.
 Our building is three stories tall, with corridors branching off in four directions, giving Meredith its distinct "X" shape.

 Our front porch and conveniently located mini-mart, the BoilerCrossing, are but a couple of features that add to the "welcoming" environment.
-Meredith's various study lounges, recreational lounge, and many other facilities and services are also intended to provide a comfortable and accommodating living/learning environment that we hope you choose to experience.
+Meredith's various study lounges, recreational lounge, and many other facilities and services are also intended to provide a comfortable and accommodating living/learning environment we hope you choose to experience.
 Please feel free to contact us with any questions you have.

 Meredith Hall opened in 1952 and was originally known as X Hall, because of it's "X" shape.
 It was named after Virginia Claypool Meredith (1848-1936).
 She died at the age of 88 after a long and illustrious career in the fields of agriculture and home economics.
 More than 50 years before her death, she earned the title of "Queen of American Agriculture" because of her staunch support and vigilant championship of farmers and farm life.